-David is an Associate Director of Computational Biology at Arrakis Therapeutics.
+David is a Director and Head of Data Science at Arrakis Therapeutics

 I just finished my first year of graduate school in cellular and molecular biology at Boston University.
 I'm studying cell death and autophagy using Drosophila melanogaster ovaries.
 Pitt had great research opportunities and all the teachers helped me reach my goal of entering grad school!

 Tracy is a Legal Assistant/Researcher at Haggerty & Silverman P.C.